bdemers/mqtt-pwsweather-publish/README.md

-# MQTT Wunderground Publish
+# MQTT PWS Weather Publish

-Publishes personal weather station data recieved from a MQTT topic to Weather Underground.
+Publishes personal weather station data received from a MQTT topic to PWS Weather .

 This was developed to work with [rtl-433](https://github.com/merbanan/rtl_433) and a La Crosse Breeze Pro station.